Up: http://www.qhull.org

 [September 2005] Hang Si wrote TetGen, a quality tetrahedral mesh generator and Delaunay triangulator, and TetView, a tetrahedral mesh and piecewise linear complex viewer.
 TetGen produces constrained 3-d Delaunay triangulations using Shewchuk's precise geometric predicates.

 [Nov 2004] Bruynooghe integrated Qhull with Python and is using Qhull for mesh generation.
-See his Delny Python package [download].
+See his Delny Python package [home page].

 [July 2004] Mathworks released MATLAB R14 with Qhull 2002.1 and triangulated output.
 Triangulated output is significantly more accurate than MATLAB's prior use of joggled input.
 MATLAB uses Qhull for Delaunay triangulations, Voronoi diagrams, and convex hulls.
 [P. Anderson]